storyfeet/bob_cards_elm/rules.md

 Square Icons represent a place.
 Your Meeple must be on that kind of tile, with no bandits on, to perform the action.

+The "?" is a condition for everything after it.
+If you do not meet the condition, you still do everything before (left of) it.
+If you do, you must do everything before and after to complete the job.

 <img src="{{$0}}/rules/places.svg">

 ### Resources